RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 ![](../Pasted%20image%2020251103210641.png)

-Now that we have the password, let's update our credentials to move on to the next phase of the host exploitation.
+Now that we have the password, let's update our credentials and move on to the next phase of the host exploitation.

 **user: boring
 password: iconvertedmypasswordtobinary**